-You’ll want to steal these 16 expert-approved cleaning hacks!
+You’ll want to steal these genius hacks from professional cleaners.

 No need to display bulky outerwear year-round.
 If the weather has recently warmed up, corral your winter coats and move them out of sight.
 You can box them up and put them in the attic, or simply hang them in the back of your closet.
 Either way, you’ll be thankful to have extra space for your spring and summer wardrobe.

-Canada’s top organizers reveal how to declutter every room of your home.
+Are you a borderline hoarder?
+Learn how to declutter every room in your home.

 Say goodbye to the nasty layer of gunk inside your car’s cup holders.
 Months of soda spills and sweaty water bottles can be erased in one minute; just give each holder a quick scrub using Clorox wipes.

 No car owner should be without these essential car tools.